NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Calistria - Minor Boon.md

-**Minor Boon (Single Use)** Calistria smiles on the riskiest deceptions.
+Calistria smiles on the riskiest deceptions.

 Once, when you roll a failure on a check to [[Actions/Lie|Lie]], you get a critical success instead.

 Calistria typically grants this boon for an extremely consequential lie.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*